-5) Sunsets on the west side and the Gili T swings
+4) Sunsets on the west side and the Gili T swings

 Getting THIS picture in front of a vibrant sunset backdrop was on my “to-do” list of things to do on Gili Trawangan.
 So, I got on my bike in search of THAT swing.

 When I arrived on the western side of the island, I saw one swing, then another, and another!
 Scores of tourists lined the beach waiting for their chance to take a picture on the swings.
 All of which were branded with hotel names as part of their marketing strategy.

-So instead, I decided to take advantage of the happy hour specials and found myself a prime spot overlooking the Bali sea.
+So instead, I decided to take advantage of the happy hour specials and found myself a prime spot overlooking the sea.
 Yes, my view may have been hampered by the queues of people waiting at the swings, but I was quite content with lounging on my beanbag whilst sipping on cocktails.

-There are many beach bars along the western strip, so you’ll be spoilt for choice.
+There are many beach bars along the western strip, so you’ll be spoiled for choice.
 Regardless of whether you want the picture or not, heading to the western side of the island to watch the sunset should definitely be on your list of things to do in Gili Trawangan.

 6) Day trip to the other Gili islands (Gili Meno and Gili Air)

-7) Booze cruise on the Jiggy Boat Party
+8) Gili Trawangan Booze cruise on the Jiggy Boat Party

 The crowd was great, and the music even better.
 The catamaran made its way toward Lombok where we stopped and took a dip in the water.
 After appreciating yet another beautiful sunset, we headed back to Gili T.